A little church in New Mexico with some big healing power

 So it is with El Santuario de Chimayo, a small church located in Chimayo, New Mexico, between Taos and Santa Fe.

 Founded in 1816 by Bernardo Abeyta and other residents of the then-separate village of El Portero, it was purchased by the Spanish Colonial Arts Society in 1929 and donated to the Roman Catholic Archdiocese of Santa Fe.

-With its thick adobe walls, two bell towers and six-foot crucifix, the church is considered a prime example of Spanish colonial architecture.
-But it’s probably best know for the supposedly curative powers of the “holy dirt” that’s found in its sacristy.
+With its thick adobe walls, two bell towers, and six-foot crucifix, the church is considered a prime example of Spanish colonial architecture.
+But it’s probably best known for the supposedly curative powers of the “holy dirt” that’s found in its sacristy.

 The church has been compared to Lourdes, and the National Park Service has called it “one of the most important Catholic pilgrimage centers in the United States.”
 In 1970, it became a National Historic Landmark.